New Zealand Ice Figure Skating Association Inc.

 Technical Elements

-Athletes are also judged on how well they perform each element with the judges assigning a grade of execution (GOE) from -3 to +3.
-The GOE adds points to the base value or takes points away from the base value, the amount added or subtracted can be found in the Scale of Values (a small section from singles skating appears below):
+Athletes are also judged on how well they perform each element with the judges assigning a grade of execution (GOE) from -5 to +5.
+The GOE adds points to the base value or takes points away from the base value, the amount added or subtracted can be found in the Scale of Values (see the Rules & Regulations section).

 There are limits on the number of elements athletes can perform and in the short programme there are many specific requirements regarding the elements an athlete must perform.